Horror anime are some of the least common in the industry, statistically. Especially compared to

 This is an anime about vampires in a small village.
 A disease of sorts.
 It only reaches epidemic levels.

 Shiki is a slow anime series to get into.
 But that doesn’t mean the anime isn’t worth getting into and being patient with.

 I was patient and in the end, I wasn’t disappointed.
 But I was definitely shocked at the depth the anime laid out later.

 Your morality will be challenged, and your human ethics questioned.
 Especially when it comes to regard for “other” life, and what’s right vs wrong.

-Kenzo Tenma, a doctor, surgeon, saves the life of a kid with a bullet wound close to his brain.
-10 years later that kid is national serial killer.
+Kenzo Tenma, a doctor, and surgeon saves the life of a kid with a bullet wound close to his brain.
+10 years later that kid is a national serial killer.

 He regrets his choice, deeply.
 And makes it his personal mission to hunt the serial killer down (Johan Liebert) and kill him.

-This new and unfamiliar journey starts to wear down Kenzo Tenma’s mental health in small degrees.
+This new and unfamiliar journey starts to wear down Kenzo Tenma’s mental health to small degrees.
 Enough to change his appearance and “grooming” habits.

-Kenzo slowly becomes a new person all together, brought on by his heavy guilt and sense of responsibility.
+Kenzo slowly becomes a new person altogether, brought on by his heavy guilt and sense of responsibility.